By Mike Ianiri, Redsquid

 Vulnerability Scanning helps to ensure the security of your systems, services and applications from a number of common attack vectors, exploited by both automated and manual attackers.
 Vulnerability testing should ideally be done continuously, but at least every month.

-A penetration test is an authorised simulated cyber attack on a computer system, performed by a suitably qualified third party.
+A penetration test, also known as a pentest, is an authorised simulated cyber attack on a computer system, performed by a suitably qualified third party.
 It’s designed to evaluate and ultimately to fortify the security of a target system through the identification of security vulnerabilities.
 We recommend these are done at least once a year by an independent body (not your IT provider) for the peace of mind it provides.

 These tests also mean you are properly ticking the GDPR box.
 You need to be able to show you are protecting Personally Identifiable Information (PII) you hold on your customers and staff.
 If a breach does happen and you cannot prove you have taken reasonable steps, the Information Commissioners Office (ICO) can fine you up to 4% of annual global turnover.